 The clarinet is one of the most ubiquitous and versatile instruments, has a wide range of natural habitats, from singing out through the symphony to famous jazz tunes.
 Our modern family of clarinets can be traced as far back as 1690 to a man named Johann Christoph Denner.
 At that time, there was another instrument… More

-LGBTQ+ pride in Oregon has a long history, dating back to 1975 when 200 people gathered in the South Park Blocks near Portland State University for what would be Oregon’s first Pride celebration.
-The creation of space for LGBTQ+ individuals has gone through countless evolutions both in Oregon and worldwide.
+LGBTQI+ pride in Oregon has a long history, dating back to 1975 when 200 people gathered in the South Park Blocks near Portland State University for what would be Oregon’s first Pride celebration.
+The creation of space for LGBTQI+ individuals has gone through countless evolutions both in Oregon and worldwide.
 In this article, we’re featuring… More

 Women are helping to shape the sound of classical music right now, as musicians, artists, and most certainly as conductors.
 Here are some of our favorite American women conductors.